Dr. Jerrold (Jerry)'s obituary

 He was pre-deceased by his father, Dr. Thomas Hiura.
 In addition to his wife Lucia, he is survived by his sister Barbara and his mother Dorothy.
 He also leaves behind his stepchildren, Audrey and Larry, and their spouses, Evan and Heather.
 He nurtured his four grandchildren: Graham, Chloe, Caden, and Carter.
 Dr. Jerry Hiura also leaves behind the team at Japantown Dental and the patient community they serve.

-A celebration of life is planned for the spring/summer of 2020.
 In lieu of flowers, please donate to: Contemporary Asian Theater Scene (CATS), catsasiantheaterscene.org or San Jose Museum of Art, sjmusart.org or Japantown Community Congress of San Jose (JCCsj), jcc-sj.org or Chopsticks Alley Art, chopsticksalleyart.org.